 I just recorded a podcast with my dear mama, Susie Davis, and in that we were discussing goal setting.
 Susie knows I’m really big about goal setting, so she asked me to explain that a bit.
-Once that podcast becomes available I’ll be sure to link to it here, but in the meantime I wanted to write a little bit about why I think it’s important to set goals, how I set them, and just some overall tips on how to set them where you can actually achieve them!
+You can listen to the Podcast here and read all about my experience here.
+I wanted to write a little bit about why I think it’s important to set goals, how I set them, and just some overall tips on how to set them where you can actually achieve them!

 I did a little research and did you know that only 5% of Americans set goals for themselves for different areas of their lives?
 This statistic blows my mind because I’ve always been someone who sets goals and goes after them with everything in me.
 I’ve recently learned that this is part of my personality type, and I’m very motivated by challenge, so setting a goal and going after it is what totally gets me fired up.

 About 6 months after I started this business, we were still doing all we could to make ends meet financially.
 There was this giveaway on a very popular mommy blogger site where all you had to do was comment so many times, before anyone else, and you’d win this stroller that was valued at about $500.
 At the time, my daughter was still under a year old and we could have really really used that stroller, but I knew winning that stroller meant we could actually sell it and apply money to our bills.
 I saw winning that stroller as a big huge challenge, and I didn’t care what got in my way… I was going to win that thing!
 Thirty minutes later, I won it.
 Honestly, it’s the only thing I’ve ever won.
 Right after I won it, I listed it on Craigslist and sold that beauty so we could pay our bills and keep the roof over our head.
 Mama… if you’re in those shoes… I’ve been there… and I promise you there is an end in sight!

 “If you aim at nothing, you will

 hit it every time.” – Zig Ziglar